kevin-fang/ml-tutorials/README.md

 ---

 Some (simple) supervised machine learning algorithms include:
-* Decision Tree
+* Decision Trees
 * K-nearest neighbors
 * Linear/Logistic Regression

-Some more complicated ones include recurrent neural nets, stochastic gradient descent, random forest classifiers, etc.
+More complicated algorithms include recurrent neural nets, stochastic gradient descent, random forest classifiers, etc.

 We'll first use a K-nearest neighbors classifier in scikit-learn on sample data, the "black box approach", and then we'll look into the box by writing our own K-nearest-neighbors classifier.